TPS Lawyer -Immigration Attorney Houston

 - May be granted travel authorization

-TPS is a temporary benefit that does not lead to lawful permanent resident status or give any other immigration status.
+TPS is a temporary benefit that does not lead to lawful permanent resident status.
 However, registration for Temporary Protected Status does not prevent you from:

 - Applying for non-immigrant status

 - Filing for adjustment of status based on an immigrant petition